AlexandreDecan/sismic/docs/execution.rst

         self.append(event)  # No distinction between internal and external events return self

-If you find that the way we deal with non-determinism is too radical or not enough permissive (remember :ref:`this <parallel_semantic>`), you can implement your own approach.
+If you find that the way we deal with non-determinism is too radical or not enough permissive (remember :ref:`this <parallel_semantic>`), you can implement your own approach to deal with non-determinism.
 The method :py:meth:`~pyss.simulator.Simulator._actionable_transitions` already returns all the transitions that can be triggered by an event.
 This method is actually called by :py:meth:`~pyss.simulator.Simulator._transition_step` which currently checks that at most one transition can be triggered.

+You can override :py:meth:`~pyss.simulator.Simulator._transition_step` and define how situations in which several transitions are triggered are dealt.
+The remaining of the implementation is already conceived in a way to deal with multiple transitions fired at once.